SuperOfficeDocs/superoffice-docs/docs/api/person/services/get-persons-icontactagent.md

 ---
 title: Retrieving list of persons with IContactAgent
 uid: get_person_icontactagent
-description: Retrieving list of persons with IContactAgent
+description: How to retrieve a list of persons with IContactAgent.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 06.24.2016
+so.date: 11.04.2021
-keywords: api-serices, icontactagent
-so.topic: howto
+keywords: person, contact, services, API, api-serices, IContactAgent, PersonAgent, GetContactWithPersons so.topic: howto
 # so.envir:
 # so.client: